|

 Filter reports

-You can filter reports based on the following selections: report name, asset Id, serial number, last updated time interval,
+You can filter reports based on the following selections: report name, asset ID, serial number, last updated time interval, reporting time interval, report type, or status.
+Refer to the video below.

 Click the Reports tab.